Evander Holyfield's Son Elijah Arrested on Drug Charges

 Under Georgia's drug and alcohol policy, Holyfield will likely be suspended for one game.
 The Bulldogs open their season Sept.
 2 against Appalachian State.

 Holyfield is expected to enter camp as the fourth running back on the depth chart.
-Nick Chubb, Sony Michel and Brian Herrien are returning and each recorded more carries than Holyfield last season.
+Nick Chubb, Sony Michel and Brian Herrien are returning, and each recorded more carries than Holyfield last season.

 Holyfield most recently rushed for 41 yards and a touchdown in Georgia's April 22 spring game.